 If you move your cursor over the the graph, you’ll see small boxes that pops up near the cursor to tell you all of the data (that you have activated on the Keepa key) at that particular point in time.
 Around the cursor, you can see Amazon’s price, the Marketplace New price, the Marketplace Used price, and the Sales Rank.
 At the bottom, there will be a box that shows you the date that the data is from.
 As you slide your cursor across the graph, you can see where the price and sales rank goes down or up over time.

-Be sure to check out this screen capture video we made to show a basic walk-through of how Keepa works.
-The video is a few years old, but is still very applicable to Keepa today.
-Also, don’t forget to subscribe to the Full-Time FBA YouTube channel for notifications when we add new videos (very often).
-I plan on updating the video below soon, so bookmark this page if you want to come back and see the updated video when I do that.
+Be sure to check out the screen capture video below where I’ll show you a basic walk-through of how Keepa works.
+Also, don’t forget to subscribe to the Full-Time FBA YouTube channel for notifications when we add new videos (which is often).

-This blog post and video only scratch the surface on what is possible with Keepa.
-I only showed you how to read and understand 4 data points, but Keepa has so much more that can help you make the smartest sourcing decisions for your Amazon FBA business.
+The above blog post and video are only scratching the surface on what is possible with Keepa.
+I only showed you how to read and understand a few of the data points, but Keepa has so much more that can help you make the smartest sourcing and pricing decisions for your Amazon FBA business.

 I want to encourage you today if you’re making sourcing decisions without using historical sales rank and pricing data from Keepa — there is a better way to buy Amazon FBA inventory!
 You can make smarter sourcing decisions.
 Your business will hugely benefit if you take the time to learn how to use Keepa the right way.